MilaNLProc/mila-website-backend/content/authors/amanda_cercas_curry/_index.md

 - Researchers
 ---

 **Amanda Cercas Curry** is a Postdoctoral Research Fellow at [Bocconi University](https:\\www.bocconi.it/).
-Her research interests mainly focus on Natural Language Processing, specifically on XXX.
+Her research interests mainly focus on Natural Language Processing, specifically on open-domain conversational systems, their social impact and how we can develop more ethical AI across disciplines.
+During her PhD, she worked on abuse detection and mitigation in dialogue systems particularly when it comes to female digital assitants.
+During her PhD, she led her university’s team in the 2018 Amazon Alexa Challenge during which they were finalists.
+She also co-hosts the podcast “Let’s Chat Ethics” which covers current issues in AI Ethics.